google/copybara/docs/reference.md

 Name | Type | Description
 ---- | ---- | -----------
-<nobr>`--change-request-from-sot-limit`</nobr> | *int* | Number of origin baseline changes to use for trying to match one in the destination.
+<span style="white-space: nowrap;">`--change-request-from-sot-limit`</span> | *int* | Number of origin baseline changes to use for trying to match one in the destination.
 It can be used if the are many parent changes in the origin that are a no-op in the destination
-<nobr>`--change-request-from-sot-retry`</nobr> | *integer>* | Number of retries and delay between retries when we cannot find the baseline in the destination for CHANGE_REQUEST_FROM_SOT.
+<span style="white-space: nowrap;">`--change-request-from-sot-retry`</span> | *integer>* | Number of retries and delay between retries when we cannot find the baseline in the destination for CHANGE_REQUEST_FROM_SOT.
 For example '10,30,60' will retry three times.
 The first retry will be delayed 10s, the second one 30s and the third one 60s
-<nobr>`--change_request_parent`</nobr> | *string* | Commit revision to be used as parent when importing a commit using CHANGE_REQUEST workflow mode. this shouldn't be needed in general as Copybara is able to detect the parent commit message.
+<span style="white-space: nowrap;">`--change_request_parent`</span> | *string* | Commit revision to be used as parent when importing a commit using CHANGE_REQUEST workflow mode. this shouldn't be needed in general as Copybara is able to detect the parent commit message.
-<nobr>`--check-last-rev-state`</nobr> | *boolean* | If enabled, Copybara will validate that the destination didn't change since last-rev import for destination_files.
+<span style="white-space: nowrap;">`--check-last-rev-state`</span> | *boolean* | If enabled, Copybara will validate that the destination didn't change since last-rev import for destination_files.
 Note that this flag doesn't work for CHANGE_REQUEST mode.
-<nobr>`--default-author`</nobr> | *string* | Use this author as default instead of the one in the config file.Format should be 'Foo Bar <foobar@example.com>'
+<span style="white-space: nowrap;">`--default-author`</span> | *string* | Use this author as default instead of the one in the config file.Format should be 'Foo Bar <foobar@example.com>'
-<nobr>`--diff-in-origin`</nobr> | *boolean* | When this flag is enabled, copybara will show different changes between last Revision and current revision in origin instead of in destination.
+<span style="white-space: nowrap;">`--diff-in-origin`</span> | *boolean* | When this flag is enabled, copybara will show different changes between last Revision and current revision in origin instead of in destination.
 NOTE: it Only works for SQUASH and ITERATIVE
-<nobr>`--force-author`</nobr> | *author* | Force the author to this.
+<span style="white-space: nowrap;">`--force-author`</span> | *author* | Force the author to this.
 Note that this only changes the author before the transformations happen, you can still use the transformations to alter it.
-<nobr>`--force-message`</nobr> | *string* | Force the change description to this.
+<span style="white-space: nowrap;">`--force-message`</span> | *string* | Force the change description to this.
 Note that this only changes the message before the transformations happen, you can still use the transformations to alter it.
-<nobr>`--ignore-noop`</nobr> | *boolean* | Only warn about operations/transforms that didn't have any effect.
+<span style="white-space: nowrap;">`--ignore-noop`</span> | *boolean* | Only warn about operations/transforms that didn't have any effect.
 For example: A transform that didn't modify any file, non-existent origin directories, etc.
-<nobr>`--import-noop-changes`</nobr> | *boolean* | By default Copybara will only try to migrate changes that could affect the destination.
+<span style="white-space: nowrap;">`--import-noop-changes`</span> | *boolean* | By default Copybara will only try to migrate changes that could affect the destination.
 Ignoring changes that only affect excluded files in origin_files.
 This flag disables that behavior and runs for all the changes.
-<nobr>`--init-history`</nobr> | *boolean* | Import all the changes from the beginning of the history up to the resolved ref.
+<span style="white-space: nowrap;">`--init-history`</span> | *boolean* | Import all the changes from the beginning of the history up to the resolved ref.
 For 'ITERATIVE' workflows this will import individual changes since the first one.
 For 'SQUASH' it will import the squashed change up to the resolved ref.
 WARNING: Use with care, this flag should be used only for the very first run of Copybara for a workflow.
-<nobr>`--iterative-limit-changes`</nobr> | *int* | Import just a number of changes instead of all the pending ones
+<span style="white-space: nowrap;">`--iterative-limit-changes`</span> | *int* | Import just a number of changes instead of all the pending ones
-<nobr>`--last-rev`</nobr> | *string* | Last revision that was migrated to the destination
+<span style="white-space: nowrap;">`--last-rev`</span> | *string* | Last revision that was migrated to the destination
-<nobr>`--nosmart-prune`</nobr> | *boolean* | Disable smart prunning
+<span style="white-space: nowrap;">`--nosmart-prune`</span> | *boolean* | Disable smart prunning
-<nobr>`--notransformation-join`</nobr> | *boolean* | By default Copybara tries to join certain transformations in one so that it is more efficient.
+<span style="white-space: nowrap;">`--notransformation-join`</span> | *boolean* | By default Copybara tries to join certain transformations in one so that it is more efficient.
 This disables the feature.
-<nobr>`--read-config-from-change`</nobr> | *boolean* | For each imported origin change, load the workflow's origin_files, destination_files and transformations from the config version of that change.
+<span style="white-space: nowrap;">`--read-config-from-change`</span> | *boolean* | For each imported origin change, load the workflow's origin_files, destination_files and transformations from the config version of that change.
 The rest of the fields (more importantly, origin and destination) cannot change and the version from the first config will be used.
-<nobr>`--squash-skip-history`</nobr> | *boolean* | Avoid exposing the history of changes that are being migrated.
+<span style="white-space: nowrap;">`--squash-skip-history`</span> | *boolean* | Avoid exposing the history of changes that are being migrated.
 This is useful when we want to migrate a new repository but we don't want to expose all the change history to metadata.squash_notes.
-<nobr>`--threads`</nobr> | *int* | Number of threads to use when running transformations that change lot of files
+<span style="white-space: nowrap;">`--threads`</span> | *int* | Number of threads to use when running transformations that change lot of files
-<nobr>`--threads-min-size`</nobr> | *int* | Minimum size of the lists to process to run them in parallel
+<span style="white-space: nowrap;">`--threads-min-size`</span> | *int* | Minimum size of the lists to process to run them in parallel
-<nobr>`--workflow-identity-user`</nobr> | *string* | Use a custom string as a user for computing change identity
+<span style="white-space: nowrap;">`--workflow-identity-user`</span> | *string* | Use a custom string as a user for computing change identity